-- 71. Specific time of supply rules for certain circumstances are as follows: - (a) Tax invoice issued or payment received before the basic tax point

-If a supplier issues a tax invoice or receives any payment before the time of supply mentioned in paragraph 66 above, the time of supply for the amount invoiced or payment received will be the date of the invoice issued or the date of the payment received, whichever is the earlier.
+- 75. Specific time of supply rules for certain circumstances are as follows: - If a supplier issues a tax invoice or receives any payment before the time of supply mentioned in paragraph 66 above, the time of supply for the amount invoiced or payment received will be the date of the invoice issued or the date of the payment received, whichever is the earlier.